SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-18-lessons-vs-another-booster.md

 While the difference shows up everywhere, from attitudes about vaccination to whether COVID-19 is even real, it shows up very strongly as shown here in opinions on masking strategy.
 Conservatives _hate_ masking, almost as much as they hate the rest of us.

 Now, to be sure, liberals are turning out a bit like Japanese, where masking is just an ordinary courtesy done on an everyday basis by people who have even a simple cold.
 The Japanese side of my family simply _cannot_ understand why the American right spits venom over masking.
 Nor can I.

 <img src="{{ site.baseurl }}/images/2022-03-18-lessons-vs-another-booster-nymag-1.jpg" width="400" height="317" alt="Adler-Bell @ NYMag: Why so many liberals are mad at Leonhardt" title="Adler-Bell @ NYMag: Why so many liberals are mad at Leonhardt" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-Now, when Leonhardt begins to appeal for relaxation of COVID-19 precautions, I part company.
+But when Leonhardt begins to appeal for relaxation of COVID-19 precautions, I part company.
 I don't really get on board with economic arguments about the "costs" of precautions, when the costs of non-precautions are human lives.
 An _easily avoidable_ human death is a morally shameful thing over which to argue economics.